3LC Customer Managed Architecture¶

 This document describes the software architecture of the 3LC system using the customer managed enterprise deployment, whether hosted in a private cloud or on-prem.
 The intended audience of this document is IT administrators tasked with deploying 3LC in such a customer managed environment.
 It is not intended as an end-user guide for using the system.
 For that, see the 3LC Documentation.

-There is also a public SaaS version of 3LC where components are loaded over the public internet.
-The public SaaS system is beyond the scope of this document.
+There is also a public version of 3LC where components are loaded over the public internet, which is beyond the scope of this document.

 3LC is designed to integrate into an existing machine learning workflow, where data-collection, data labelling, model training and deployment are already in place.